devtut/generate/docs/java/executor-executorservice-and-thread-pools.md

 ---
-metaTitle: "Executor, ExecutorService and Thread pools"
+metaTitle: "Java - Executor, ExecutorService and Thread pools"
 description: "ThreadPoolExecutor, Retrieving value from computation - Callable, submit() vs execute() exception handling differences, Fire and Forget - Runnable Tasks, Handle Rejected Execution, Use cases for different types of concurrency constructs, Wait for completion of all tasks in ExecutorService, Use cases for different types of ExecutorService, Scheduling tasks to run at a fixed time, after a delay or repeatedly, Using Thread Pools"
 ---